jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 <br>

 ## 03: Improve labels 🏷️
-By training a model an half of the data at a time and using it to predict the other half's non-risk headlines, many false negatives can be removed, dramatically improving risk headline recall.
+Training a model an half of the data at a time and using it to predict the other half's non-risk headlines improves risk headline recall dramatically (likely because of fewer false negatives).
+However, overall accuracy has suffered.
 [See notebook.](Notebooks/03_improve_label_quality.ipynb)

 ![Improved recall](Images/improve_labels_spanish_metrics.png)